 If you could get away with it, would you rather be vegging on the couch most of the time?
-Or are you too busy to think about exercising?
-Like many teens, you probably aren't getting your recommended 60 minutes of daily activity.
+Are you too busy to think about exercising?
+If you're like many teens, you probably aren't getting your recommended 60 minutes of daily activity.

-True, an hour can seem like a lot of time for a teen to set aside.
-But consider this piece of exercise motivation: You don't have to do it all at once.
-You can break your 60 minutes of activity into short chunks of 10 to 15 minutes -- or even very short two- to five-minute spurts -- throughout the day.
+True, an hour can seem like a lot of time to set aside.
+But consider this: You don't have to do it all at once.
+You can break up your 60 minutes of activity into short chunks of 10 to 15 minutes -- or even very short 2- to 5-minute spurts -- throughout the day.

 Still seem like a lot?
-Here's another secret: You can increase your daily activity without even having to put down your phone or get off the couch.
-Just start adding extra movements to your everyday routine.
+Here's another secret: Just start adding extra movements to your everyday routine.
 Like walk around the room while you talk on the phone.
-Or do a few leg-lifts while lying on the couch.
+Or do a few leg-lifts while you lounge on the couch.

 Once you start moving more -- even just a little -- you'll see how easy exercise can be.
-Plus, there are benefits that come with being active, including having more energy to do the things you want.
+And when you’re more active, you get more energy to do the things you want.
 The key is to get yourself moving more.
-And it doesn't even have to seem like exercise.
+It doesn't even have to seem like exercise.

-According to Levine, when you sit for long periods of time (like on the couch while studying or gaming), some fat-burning in your body is "switched off."
+Levine says that when you sit for a long time (like on the couch while you study or play video games), your body “switches off” some of its fat-burning.
 For example, enzymes that help break down fat in your blood go into hibernation if you're too still for too long.
-That means these fats -- one of the major triggers of dangerous heart disease -- stay in your blood building up.
+That means these fats -- one of the major triggers of dangerous heart disease -- build up in your blood.